MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-01-exploring_the_transformer.markdown

 Accidentally using different encoding for the heads brings up the question - should the encoding be varied in some way?
 Would that allow the heads to learn a richer more diverse set of features?

-## Hard Atterntion?
+## Hard Attention?
  I worked on a TabNet project in the past.
-A takeway was hard attention is better than soft.
+A takeaway was hard attention is better than soft.
 The transformer uses soft attention - a softmax is applied to the query key multiplication `Q * K^T` to get the attention distribution.
 Even if the support is 16/512, the attention most likely attends to all 512 value components - but just with tiny weights for most.
 Would it help or hurt a transformer to use hard attention?
 I'd guess soft is better, seems you generally want to attend to everything in the past to some extent, and for creative outputs it probably helps.
-Practically, hard attention is much slower on GPU's so maybe it is a moot point.
+Practically, hard attention is much slower on GPUs so maybe it is a moot point.

 ## Confidence Fine Tuning

 For inference, we use a temperature parameter for LLM's to control how creative/random its outputs will be.
-This is only applies to the the final logits over the next token.
+This only applies to the final logits over the next token.
 However, what about all the attention distributions over past tokens?
-Perhaps the model would acheive a better overall loss if we changed the temperature used in the softmax?
+Perhaps the model would achieve a better overall loss if we changed the temperature used in the softmax?
 Basically this equation
 ```
         /      Q * K^T     \
 softmax |  --------------- |